-The judgment will be entered after the time allowed in Rule 35(d) has expired unless otherwise ordered by the Court.
+Unless the Court orders otherwise, the judgment will be entered after the time allowed in Rule 35(d)(1) or (2) has expired, or after the Court has acted on a timely motion for single-judge or panel reconsideration or for panel decision.
+The filing of a motion for full Court decision or reconsideration will not postpone entry of the judgment.
 Entry of the judgment begins the 60-day time period for any appeal to the United States Court of Appeals for the Federal Circuit.